7th Queen's Own Hussars: Wars of the 18th century

-Wars of the 19th Century
+Wars of the 19th century

 In 1807, the regiment was designated as Hussars and retitled 7th (The Queen's Own) Regiment of (Light) Dragoons (Hussars).
 Sent to Corunna in October 1808 to support Sir John Moore's retreat, they fought at the Battle of Sahagún on 21 December 1808 and Benavente on 29th.
 Part of the Queen's Own was shipped home in the Dispatch, which was wrecked just south of the Lizard on 22 January 1809; 104 men were lost from the regiment, only seven in total were saved.

 The unit returned to the Peninsula in August 1813 and made several charges at the February 1814 Battle of Orthes, Wellington reporting that the 7th Hussars distinguished themselves on this occasion and made many prisoners.

 In March 1814, the unit moved to Brighton, where it was used to put down rioting caused by the imposition of the Corn Laws.
 When Napoleon was restored in 1815, the regiment returned to the Netherlands; during the rearguard action at Genappe on 17 June, Lord Uxbridge ordered it to attack French lancers under Colonel Jean Baptiste Joseph Sourd.
 The following day, at the Battle of Waterloo, the regiment was held in reserve until the evening, but then again undertook a series of charges.
 Standish O'Grady, then a lieutenant in the 7th Hussars, wrote to his father:

 "We charged twelve or fourteen times, and once cut off a squadron of cuirassiers, every man of whom we killed on the spot except the two officers and one Marshal de Logis, whom I sent to the rear".

 In May 1838 the regiment was deployed to Canada as part of the response to the Lower Canada Rebellion.

-The Indian Mutiny
+Indian Rebellion

 The regiment was deployed to India in late 1857 as part of the response to the Indian Rebellion.
 Cornet William Bankes, died fighting off his attackers in an incident at Musa Bagh in March 1858 and Major Charles Fraser saved three non-swimmers from the regiment stranded in the middle of a sandbank on the River Rapti in December 1858.

 The regiment's title was simplified in 1861 as the 7th (Queen's Own) Hussars.

 The regiment provided a contingent for the Nile Expedition in autumn 1884.
 The regiment was deployed to South Africa in November 1901 and was stationed at Leeuwkop during the Second Boer War.